richorama/azure-table-streamer/readme.md

 # azure-table-streamer

+__WARNING: this package makes some serious assumptions about how you use table storage, this is not general purpose__

 A module to read/write text records to azure table storage.

 Data is appended to a given partition, RowKeys are automatically generated.